 Back in November of 2017, Facebook announced the following change to Facebook page organic reach reporting:

-Reach counts will now be based on viewable impressions.
+Reach counts will now be based on viewable Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More.
 On Pages, we’ve historically defined reach as a person refreshing their News Feed and the post being placed in their feed.
 For paid ads reports, we’ve moved to a stricter definition that only counts reach once the post enters the person’s screen (“viewable impressions”).

 First, this change hasn’t been implemented yet.
 It goes into effect on Monday, February 12.

 Second, advertisers may be confused by this change since this is already the way that paid reach is recorded for ad reporting.
 The difference in standards for organic and paid reach is odd — so, it’s a good thing that this is changing to make them consistent.

 What does this mean?
 It means that nothing actually changes.
 The way Facebook reports organic reach will change.
 You should expect those numbers to drop.
 But the number of people who actually see and engage with your content should not change.

 Of course, it’s likely that most page admins won’t be aware of this update, and they’ll be startled by the drop in reported organic reach.
 And since so many marketers obsess over this metric, it’s imperative that Facebook make this change very clear.

 For the next few months, Facebook will be providing both metrics (“previous organic reach” and “new organic reach”) to help with the transition.

 Organic reach has always been my least favorite topic and the typical marketer’s favorite gripe.
 This latest update highlights my issue with it.